Treorchy railway station: History

 The first station in the town opened as Treorky on 27 September 1869 by the Taff Vale Railway, though the line had existed since 1849.
 It moved to its current site in 1884, and was renamed to Treorchy in 1904.
 It was subsequently taken over by the Great Western Railway as part of the Railways Act 1921.
 In 1948, it became part of British Railways Western Region.
 The line through the station was reduced to single track on 6 January 1972.

 Location and facilities

 The station is on the western side of the town, on the road to the village of Cwmparc.
 There is a single platform, a shelter with seating and help point, and a free car park.

 Services

 Monday-Saturday, there is a half-hourly service to Cardiff Central Southbound and to Treherbert Northbound.
 There is a two hourly service in each direction on Sundays.
 In July 2018, previous franchise operator Arriva Trains Wales announced a trial period of extra Sunday services on the Rhondda Line to Cardiff and Barry Island.
 This was in response to a survey by local AM Leanne Wood and the success of extra Sunday services on the Merthyr Line and the Rhymney Line.

-The Rhondda line is planned to be electrified.
+The Rhondda line was planned to be electrified, work that was completed in 2024.
 This would allow journeys from Cardiff to Treorchy to be reduced to 40 minutes, which would help boost the local economy.